mnapoli/bref-bootstrap-benchmarks/README.md

 - clone the repository
 - `make install`
-- go into a subdirectory and run `make preview` to test it locally
+- go into a subdirectory and run `make preview` to test it locally (you'll need to install AWS SAM, the lambda will run in Docker automatically, try it out it's magic!)
 - run `make deploy` in a subdirectory to deploy that lambda

 To deploy you will need to create a bucket and update the bucket name everywhere in the scripts.
 I also used the `us-east-2` region because I don't have anything in that region so it's easy to delete everything afterwards.
 If you want to let that be configured by an env variable or some other config file send a pull request!